HexExecute/dhex-bot/README.md

 ## Setup
 (make sure you have git installed)
-In order to setup the bot run `git clone https://github.com/HexExecute/dhex-bot.git; cd dhex-bot; bash setup.sh` in your terminal of choice.
+In order to setup the bot run this in your terminal of choice.
+This will open up the setup prompt, ``git clone https://github.com/HexExecute/dhex-bot.git; cd dhex-bot; bash setup.sh`` this prompt will walk you through the setup process of the discord bot.
-This command will walk you through the setup process of the discord bot, giving you recommendations, and setting up your config.
+Giving you recommendations, and setting up your config as you go.

 <br><br>